Roosevelt High School

 Course Selection Process: As simple as 1-2-3

-3. Register: for classes; Student should note their requests on the course option worksheet and submit it to Roosevelt via mail, email (dtmiller@seattleschools.org) or via in-person drop-off.
+3. Register for classes.
+Students should note their course requests on the Course Option Worksheet and submit to Roosevelt via mail, email dtmiller@seattleschools.org, or in-person drop off.

 Things to keep in mind: